nccgroup/TPMGenie/docs/Usage_Instructions.md

 - `DATA_FIFO` (`0x05`): The host can write to the TPM's data FIFO register to send a command to the TPM.
 Likewise, reading this register will retrieve the response payload.
 - `VIDDID` (`0x06`): This register returns the unique Vendor ID and Device ID associated with the TPM hardware.

 In general, TPM Genie will always pass through `ACCESS`, `STS`, `VIDDID` and `BURST` register values.
-TPM Genie will never modify read or write operations on these registers because it frankly doesn't need to (although obviously it could me made to do so).
+TPM Genie will never modify read or write operations on these registers because it frankly doesn't need to (although obviously it could be made to do so).
 There's also some benefit from being as transparent as possible.
 TPM Genie doesn't need to be fully aware of the TPM protocol, and if it starts changing the `ACCESS` or `STS` register values, it may end up confusing the host's state machine.

 TPM Genie does, however, modify the `DATA_FIFO` values, for both read and write operations.
 More on that in the [TPM serial bus attack demonstrations](docs/Attack_Demonstrations.md) section.